-The range of periods and sites covered is broad: students are introduced to archaeological sites and materials from the Early Helladic to the Early Modern periods.
+The range of periods and sites covered is broad: students are introduced to archaeological sites and materials from the Neolithic to the Early Modern periods.
 Teaching (ca. 90 contact hours) is primarily site-based, and focuses on the application of archaeology to the study of the history, language, culture, and anthropology of Greece.
 It is particularly relevant to university courses on Greek Archaeology, History, and Classics, but includes also the study of later periods, notably the Byzantine world with its role in preserving the Classical tradition.

-There are up to 30 places offered each year to undergraduates studying at UK universities, and a number of bursaries are available to help cover the costs of travel and maintenance.
+There are up to 30 places offered each year to undergraduates studying at UK universities, and a number of partial and full bursaries are available to help cover the costs of travel and maintenance.

+Please find below an indicative itinerary for this course.
 Students who wish to take this course as a module should also download the ‘Course Module’ document.

 The next course will take place 20 August – 9 September 2023.

 Please see below for the course itinerary and advert.
 If you wish to apply, input your email below and you will receive a link to the application form.
 Deadline: 31 March 2023